Natural Therapies for Inflammation

 What Natural Alternatives Do We Have that Are Safer and Effective?

-Unlike prescription medications, which can result in quick results (but some such as like steroids and NSAIDs cause long-term toxicity), natural and dietary therapies take longer to see the full effect.
+Unlike prescription medications, which can result in quick results (but some such as steroids and NSAIDs cause long-term toxicity), natural and dietary therapies take longer to see the full effect.
 They are more likely, however, to build up and heal your system.
 I find that benefits usually start to be seen by 6 to 12 weeks and continue to build over years as the person gets healthier and healthier.
-Because of this, I tend to use medications as an initial “band-aid,” while the natural therapies heal the underlying problem over time.
+Because of this, I tend to use medications as an initial “Band-Aid” while the natural therapies heal the underlying problem over time.

-What Natural Anti-inflammatories Can I Use?
+What Natural Anti-Inflammatories Can I Use?

-Can You Summarize What I Need to Do?
+How Would You Summarize What I Need to Do?

 If you have excess inflammation, your body can often repair the damage over time.
-This means decreasing sugar and simple carbohydrates (keep chocolate but make it sugar free), increasing protein and healthy oils (e.g. fish, olive, nuts), and getting optimal nutritional support (e.g., a good multivitamin powder.
+This means decreasing sugar and simple carbohydrates (keep chocolate, but make it sugar free), increasing protein and healthy oils (e.g., fish, olive, nuts), and getting optimal nutritional support (e.g., a good multivitamin powder).
 Use herbal pain-relief supplements to decrease inflammation as well.

 Jacob Teitelbaum, MD